UI for mobile apps – How to create a nice and useful product?

 Animations of this type go beyond the limits and rules of UI design.
 Some of them might seem impossible to realize.
 But they offer a great way for applications to stand out on the busy market.
 That’s why you should definitely consider adding animation to your app.

-How to test a UI design?
+How to test a UI for mobile apps?

 The best interface design is created in close alignment with user feedback.
 But how do you go about testing your design?
 Every usability session of the mobile application needs to include five components we list below.
 Make sure to plan them carefully and establish them before any testing takes place.